ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 **What is the nature of the project output?**

-The output of this project is an app that will only be available in Linux and Windows devices.
-There is no plan for a web or smartphone version.
+The output of this project is an app that will only be available on Linux desktop computer.
+No plan for Windows, web, and smartphone versions.
 This app is non-custodial so users have full control of their funds.
 This app earns nothing.

 **What are the project's milestones?**